Videos can be embedded from Youtube, Vimeo, or ABC Behind the News. Video files can also be uploaded directly from the device.

 Below the video is a red line with handles.
 Drag the handles right and left to omit the beginning and end.
 The video can be played above while the trim is adjusted - this can help get the exact second at which to begin and end.

-(Optional) Add a caption
+(Optional) Add a preview image and a caption

 A caption is optional and can provide more context to the video.
 This is especially helpful for students using accessibility tools who may not be able to view the video.
 If the video is embedded from the Web, then the caption will automatically be filled with the video title, source, and date accessed.
 The caption can be found directly below the video window.